What are the application deadlines?

 What can I expect from the online course experience?

-The LLM program is comprised of attorneys with varying practice experience and areas of expertise.
-Students join the program at various points in their career and each student brings a unique background to the LLM program.
+The MJ program is comprised of business professionals from a number of industries, including banking, tax, marketing, and higher education.
+Students join the program at various points in their career and each student brings a unique background to the MJ program.

 Courses are taught by full-time faculty members at Loyola as well as leading practitioners, each experts in their fields.
 Each course is organized to teach key substantive areas and practical skills.
 All courses are offered online through Loyola’s learning management system and consist of reading assignments, recorded lectures, quizzes or exams, bulletin board assignments, writing assignments, and live classes.
 Course materials are available 24 hours a day, 7 days a week.